On the net reproduction rate of continuous structured populations with distributed states at birth: Results for special types of kernels

 \section{Results for special types of kernels}

 As we noted in the previous section, from the mathematical point of view a natural candidate for the net reproduction rate, at least in the case when the integral operator $\mathcal{L}_P$ is irreducible, would be the spectral radius $r(\mathcal{L}_P)$.
-From the biological point of view however a natural candidate is
+From the biological point of view however a natural candidate is the following function

 This is because the kernel $K$ gives the average density of individuals of size $s$ produced by individuals who were born at size $r$, if the standing population is $P$ (and would remain constant $P$).
-In this section we show that the definition of the net reproduction function discussed in the previous section (defined via eigenvalues of an integral operator) coincides with the biologically meaningful net reproduction rate $R(P)$ defined in \eqref{netreprate} at least in the case of special classes of kernels of the integral operator defined in \eqref{intoperator}.
+In this section we show that the definition of the net reproduction function discussed in the previous section (defined via eigenvalues of an integral operator) coincides with the biologically meaningful net reproduction function $R(P)$ defined in \eqref{netreprate} at least in the case of special classes of kernels of the integral operator $\mathcal{L}_P$ defined in \eqref{intoperator}. \begin{theorem} If the kernel $K$ satisfies then for every $P\in [0,\infty)$,